 Fall Semester: February 1 (currently closed)

-Spring Semester: September 1 (not yet opened)
+Spring Semester: September 1 (currently open)

 How to Apply

 To apply, you must complete the University of Arizona Graduate College online application.
 Follow these steps:

 - Complete your GradApp profile under "My Account".